GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 ## Side-loading the ReLive VR app on GearVR
 - Dock the phone into the GearVR headset and follow the on-screen prompts to install the Oculus software (most likely you have done this already).
-- Copy the latest ReLive VR [APK file](https://github.com/GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/raw/master/ReLiveVR-Oculus-1.0.9.apk "APK File") to your phone using any method (USB, download via Google Drive, Dropbox, etc)
+- Copy the latest ReLive VR [APK file](https://github.com/GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/raw/master/ReLiveVR-Oculus-1.0.9.apk "APK File") to your phone using any method (USB, download via Google Drive, Dropbox, etc).
 - Install the [Injector for GearVR app](https://play.google.com/store/apps/details?id=com.zgsbrgr.gearvr.injector&hl=en_CA "Injector for GearVR app") on your phone.
 Launch the Injector app and tap on *SELECT APK*.
 Navigate to the location where you have placed the ReLive VR APK and tap on it.
 Follow the on-screen prompts to install the ReLive VR app.
 - Launch the app and dock the phone into the GearVR headset.